-Speaking of trees, this month’s Clever Cactus is a tree-like azure wonder!
+This month’s Clever Cactus is a tree-like azure wonder!
 The Pilosocereus pachycladus, aka the Blue Columnar Cactus, can grow up to 30 ft tall.
-I’ll tell you more about the blue beauty after I’ve shared some Clever Cactus news.
+Read on to learn more about this blue beauty.

 A Blue Columnar Cacti Forest